Nick Abbot 10pm - 1am

 Coronavirus UK: What time is Prime Minister Boris Johnson’s press conference today?

-Government press conferences are now a daily event, with Prime Minister Boris Johnson updating the public on the Covid-19 pandemic.
+Prime Minister Boris Johnson is set to update the public on new Covid-19 social gathering restrictions.
 But when is Boris's speech today?
 When is the next coronavirus update?

-As a result of the coronavirus pandemic Boris Johnson announced new lockdown measures for the UK on March 23.
+As a result of the coronavirus pandemic Boris Johnson announced lockdown measures on March 23.

 What time will today's Boris Johnson's Covid-19 press briefing be?